How to Start Print on Demand Shopify Store

 After completing your Shopify store, the next thing is to connect your print on demand suppliers to your Shopify store.

-Connecting your print-on-demand provider to your Shopify store is easy, though each POD platform has its documentation.
+Connecting your print-on-demand provider to your Shopify store is easy, though each POD platform has its own documentation.

-Whichever platform you choose, ensure your Shopify store is ready, accessible via a custom domain name, and not password protected.
+Whichever platform you choose, ensure your Shopify store is ready, accessible via a custom domain name, and not password-protected.

 Here is a short video to connect Printfy to Shopify.